biosimulations/biosimulations/docs/concepts/conventions/simulation-experiments.md

 - **object:** Represents key-value pairs.
 Should be encoding using JSON (e.g., `{a: 1, b: 2}` or `{a: 'x', b: 'y'}`).
 - **any:** Represents any other data type.
 Should be encoding using JSON (e.g., `[{a: 1, b: 2}]`).

-Enumerations for the value of an algorithm parameter values can be defined in the specification of a simulator using the `recommendedRange` attribute.
+Enumerations of an algorithm parameter value can be defined in the specification of a simulator using the `recommendedRange` attribute.
 This can be combined with any of the above data types.

 ## Limit use of repeated tasks to the execution of independent simulation runs